Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 Currently, the reconciliation loop of this controller creates health checks in the configured DNS provider (Route53 currently) based on the spec of the DNSPolicy, separately from the reconciliation of the DNSRecords.
-The proposed change is to reconcile health check CRs based on the combination of DNS Records and DNS Policies.
+The proposed change is to reconcile health check probe CRs based on the combination of DNS Records and DNS Policies.

 Instead of Route53 health checks, the controller will create `DNSHealthCheckProbe` resources.